The Inexhaustibility Of Things

 I often find myself walking alone along remote beaches, mountain trails, or wooded paths.
 In these solitary moments, I encounter simple natural objects—weathered stones, driftwood, a gnarled branch resting on moss … or trees, water, the horizon (both near and far) and all other familiar elements of nature.
-Though strictly speaking, they are “inanimate”, each of these things exudes a quiet sovereignty.
+Though strictly speaking, they are “inanimate”, each of these things exudes a kind of quiet sovereignty.
 They seem to stand outside of our bustle and time, almost immortal in their steady presence.
-A rock or piece of wood might lie there for ages, witnessing sunrise and storm long before and after my brief visit, and in that endurance, I sense a profound, wordless story.
+A rock or piece of wood might lie there for ages, witnessing sunrise and storm long before and after my brief visit, and in that endurance, I sense a wordless story.
+There is a mystery alive in such ordinary things.
+They are things in themselves … not merely objects of our perception or use, but beings with their own intrinsic presence and depth.

 Beneath these images runs the intuition of a larger, nurturing presence.
 In Heidegger’s terms, there is an aletheia, a truth unfolding or unveiling itself, and a physis, a generative emergence of nature, at work whenever something comes into the open.
 Each photograph in this series is a small collaboration with that silent unfolding of Being—the way the cosmos allows a simple thing to shine forth and endure in time.
-Within the still frame of a camera, the ordinary reveals its secret extraordinariness: the drifts of sand trace the unseen rhythms of wind and water, a weathered stone becomes a messenger of geological ages, a fallen branch hints at the living forest it once was.
+Within the still frame of a camera, the ordinary reveals its secret extraordinariness: the drifts of sand trace the unseen rhythms of wind and water, a weathered stone or piece of wood becomes a messenger of passing ages.
 These images invite a contemplative gaze, one that senses the inexhaustible mystery every humble being carries.
 In the quiet presence of rocks, sand, and water, we may catch a glimpse of something infinite—the subtle, enduring light of Being shining through even the simplest of things.

 I.